stateshaper/stateshaper/README.md

 ***Reduce file size and generate content using small seeds***

-*Stateshaper* is a Python project that assist in tokenizing an infinite array of memorized numbers.
+*Stateshaper* is a Python project that assists in tokenizing an infinite array of memorized numbers.
 The tokens can be re-created from only a few bytes and used with mapping rules that can call events or derive values for variables.
 Determinism is achieved by implementing an algorithm that shares similarites with PRNGs (Pseudo-random Number Generator) and LCGs (Linear Congruential Generator).

 The primary benefit of the package is that it allows for a reduction in an application's storage size.
 This in turn saves database costs, including those related to size, bandwidth and energy.
 This can amount to a savings of over 90% in many cases.
 It is most efficient when used for programs featuring content generation, personalization, synthetic data and procedural generation.